johnsyslo/SkyblockBot/README.md

 # SkyHelper
 [Setup](#setup) | [Commands](#commands) | [Credits](#credits)

+A Hypixel Skyblock bot that gets you all the info you need about Skyblock!

 ## Setup
 1. Clone Repo
 2. Create a `.env` file following this template: